 Which Ultra High Definition (UHD) 4K TV should you buy?
 This is about the easiest “What (fill in device type) should I buy?” question a tech nerd has ever had to answer.
 Without commercial bias or compensation for the recommendation, there is only one answer: The newest OLED TV from LG—the LG OLED65B6P, available for a price of under $3000 on Amazon.
 If that price tag seems a bit steep, opt instead for the 2015 LG 65EF9500.

 Why is this question so easy to answer?
 These two LG sets, or even the company’s flagship Signature OLED65G6P, check off all the boxes of a desirable and virtually future-proof 4K TV that you’ll enjoy for years to come.
 Or until 8K TV is foisted on us.

 So what makes these two LG sets so great?
 First and foremost is LG’s OLED (organic light-emitting diode) display technology, which is vastly superior to standard LED LCD.

-Just as a 35 mm film needs a projector, an LCD panel requires a light shown through it from the rear so you can see the image.
+Just as a 35 mm film needs a projector, an LCD panel requires a light shown through it from the rear.
 On most LCD TVs, this backlight is supplied by LEDs arrayed around the edges of the frame.
-Some LCD sets, such as those from Vizio, offer superior “full array backlighting” (FALD), a grid of LED lights arrayed behind the LCD panel.
-FALD backlighting enables “local dimming”—specific lights in the LED grid are programmed to adjust to the lighting needs of a section of the image.
+Some LCD sets, such as those from Vizio, offer superior “full array backlighting” (FALD).
+With this, a grid of LED lights arrays behind the LCD panel.
+FALD backlighting enables “local dimming.”
+With local dimming, specific lights in the LED grid adjust to the lighting needs of a section of the image.